UW Huskies running back Richard Newton leaves Stanford game with leg injury

-The Washington offense just lost its wild cat.
+STANFORD, Calif. — The Washington offense just lost its wild cat.

 Redshirt freshman running back Richard Newton — who led the Huskies with 10 carries for 64 yards in Saturday’s 23-13 loss to Stanford — left the game in the second half with what appeared to be a significant left foot injury.